 The preparation of our financial statements in accordance with generally accepted accounting principles in the United States of America, or GAAP, requires management to make judgments that are subjective in nature in order to make certain estimates and assumptions.
 Management relies on its experience, collects historical data and current market data, and analyzes this information in order to arrive at what it believes to be reasonable estimates.
 Under different conditions or assumptions, materially different amounts could be reported related to the accounting policies described below.
 In addition, application of these accounting policies involves the exercise of judgment on the use of assumptions as to future uncertainties and, as a result, actual results could materially differ from these estimates.
-A summary of all of our significant accounting policies assumptions that require complex, subjective or significant judgments in their application and that materially affect our results of operations.
+A summary of all of our significant accounting policies is provided in Note 1 to our consolidated financial statements included elsewhere in this report.
+Below is a summary of accounting policies involving estimates and assumptions that require complex, subjective or significant judgments in their application and that materially affect our results of operations.